 It was time for a new mat, as the first one had been washed many, many times.
 I’ve actually been quite happy with how the raw edge applique has held up over time.
 Here I am auditioning some yellow fabric for the leaf shapes I have built.

 But house guests were on their way, so it was time to whip up something new.
 I took my inspiration from the book Whip Up Mini Quilts by Kathleen Ricketson, and more specifically the Blattwerk project found on page 107.

 I always tend to modify things, but appreciate and honor the work that comes before.
 The leaves are constructed from some small scraps of batik I received at a free fabric giveaway at the Triangle Modern Quilt Guild.

 Here’s a picture of my latest kitchen mat.
-If you attempt this based on the book’s instructions, be aware that her instructions on flipping right and left halves is inaccurate.
-But you’ll figure it out.
+If you attempt this based on the book’s instructions, be aware that her instructions on flipping right and left halves seems inaccurate to me.
+Maybe I was just confused, but you’ll figure it out.

 And here’s one in an artsy presentation, as one pretends to live.
 I really like the open look of this mat, and it will go well with the other mat, which I’ll continue to keep in my kitchen rotation.

 So now I am ready for the in-laws to arrive, with my cute new dish drainer mat.